orynek/3-column-preview-card/README.md

 ### Useful resources

-Youtube tutorials seeing in the past.
+YouTube tutorials seen in the past.

 ## Author